Sally Wainwright

-Sally Anne Wainwright OBE (born 1963) is an English television writer, producer, and director from Yorkshire.
-Early in her career, Wainwright worked as a playwright, and as a scriptwriter on the long-running radio serial drama The Archers.
-In the 1990s, Wainwright began her television career, and, in 2000, created her first original drama series At Home with the Braithwaites (2000–2003).
+Sally Anne Wainwright OBE (born 1963) is an English television writer, producer, and director.
+She is known for her dramas, which are often set in her native West Yorkshire, and feature "strong female characters".
+Wainwright has been praised for the quality of her dialogue.

-She won the Royal Television Society's Writer of the Year Award for the 2009 mini-series Unforgiven.
-Wainwright is known for her creation of the ITV drama series Scott & Bailey (2011–2016), Last Tango in Halifax (2012–2020), and Happy Valley (2014–2023).
-Last Tango in Halifax won the British Academy Television Award for Best Drama Series in 2013, whilst Happy Valley won the same award in both 2015 and 2017.
+Wainwright began her career as a scriptwriter on the long-running radio serial drama The Archers, and worked on the television soap operas Emmerdale and Coronation Street in the 1990s.
+Her first original drama, At Home with the Braithwaites, aired between 2000 and 2003.
+After two self-described "flops" in the mid-2000s, Wainwright found success with Unforgiven (2009), for which she won the Royal Television Society's Writer of the Year Award.
+Her work since includes Scott & Bailey (2011–2016), Last Tango in Halifax (2012–2020), Happy Valley (2014–2023), Gentleman Jack (2019–2022), and Riot Women (2025).

-Wainwright is the creator of the 2019 HBO and BBC One television series Gentleman Jack starring Suranne Jones as Anne Lister and Sophie Rundle as Ann Walker.
+Last Tango in Halifax won the British Academy Television Award for Best Drama Series in 2013, and Happy Valley won the same award in both 2015 and 2017.
+The first book covering Wainwright's career and key works, Sally Wainwright, authored by Prof Kristyn Gorton and Prof. Beth Johnson (University of Leeds), was published by Manchester University Press in September 2025.

 Early life

 Wainwright was born in 1963 in Huddersfield, West Yorkshire, to Harry Wainwright and Dorothy Wainwright (née Crowther).
 Wainwright was brought up in Sowerby Bridge, where she attended Triangle Church of England Primary School and Sowerby Bridge High School.
 She attended the University of York, reading English and Related Literature.
-She has an older sister, Diane Hilton.
+She has one sister.

-Wainwright said that she had always wanted to write, and had started writing when she was young, from the time she was nine years old, and wanted to write for Coronation Street.
-She said that when she was 16 years old in 1980 she saw a play called Bastard Angel by playwright Barrie Keeffe at the Royal Shakespeare Company and was deeply interested in its short sentences and naturalistic approach to dialogue.
+Wainwright said that she had always wanted to write, had started writing from the time she was nine years old, and wanted to write for Coronation Street.
+She said that when she was 16 years old, she saw a play called Bastard Angel by playwright Barrie Keeffe at the Royal Shakespeare Company, and was impressed by its short sentences and naturalistic approach to dialogue.